Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/tag-type-checking.md

 ## Types are Ultimately not Guaranteed

 All this type-checking is in effect only at compile-time.
 Events are persistent, and possibly shared between different programs, or versions of your program.
-If you emitted an `EventBar` into `fooTag` in the past, it _will_ be passed to `onEvent` even if `where: fooTag`!
+If you emitted an `EventBar` with `fooTag` attached in the past, it _will_ be passed to `onEvent`, if `where: fooTag`.

 Hence you should take care to implement your `onEvent` somewhat defensively.
 Below, we outline some good architecture practices to keep you safe.